richardschoen/howtostuff/installgitbucketonibmi.md

 java -version

-Output should look somethihg like this:
+Output should look somethihg like this and should be 1.8.x at least:

 ------------------------------------------------------------------------------------
 java version "1.8.0_161"